-We are exceedingly proud to announce that two NIFTI faculty are recipients of a 2017 UW Innovation Award!
-The University of Washington Innovation Awards “fuel the ideas that address problems of humanity while encouraging and celebrating creativity among faculty”.
+We are exceedingly proud to announce that two NIFTI faculty are recipients of a 2017 University of Washington Innovation Award!
+The UW Innovation Awards “fuel the ideas that address problems of humanity while encouraging and celebrating creativity among faculty”.
 The purpose of the awards is to “stimulate innovation among faculty from a range of disciplines and to reward some of their most terrific ideas.”

 This year, four awards were given across the entire University of Washington, and two of the four awards went to projects involving NIFTI PIs!
 Since the award’s inception in 2014, 13 faculty projects have received Innovation Awards totaling $3 million.
 The NIFTI award winners this year were: Bing Brunton (as part of a team with non-NIFTI faculty David Gire) and Jeff Riffell.
 Each of their awarded projects is described below.